The Lord usually if not often presents us different and better ideas.

 Yes, I'm an adult.
 And yet messy seems to be this hard habit to break.

-I try, and try hard.
-Admittedly, I only really try hard when I've lost a pair of gloves or something more important.
-I set it aside as a chore, letting it pile up.
-And it did, finally.
-I couldn't find one important thing: a floor to walk on(!)
+I try (hard), but not hard enough.
+I only really attempt to break the cycle when I've misplaced a pair of gloves or jewelry.
+I set it aside like a chore, letting it pile up.
+And it did, finally until I couldn't find a floor to walk on(!)
 And here comes the metaphor--

 The room of my heart, my soul, my mind is a space I cannot afford to set aside.
 Every year I need to make room in there.
-It carries very important items, which get lost in the hustle and bustle of the unimportant: fear, doubt, pride, and the constant appearance of worldly lint I call indifference.
+It carries very precious items, which get lost in the growing stack of the unimportant: fear, doubt, pride, and the constant appearance of lint aka indifference.

 I (really) should care that there is clutter in my life.
 If I did that in the first place, and replaced old habits, I wouldn't slip and fall more times than I should.
 I can make room.
 I just choose not to.

 Today, I simply need to focus... on the important.
-They require the room more than anything else.
+They require (the) room more than anything else.
 To focus is to make room.
-Tidying up each day, each moment, like a checklist that won't quit I must create the space for me to breathe, to grow.
+Tidying up each day, each moment, and at each itch to procrastinate.
+Like a checklist that won't quit I must create the space for me to breathe, to grow.
 Plus, I would see the way so much better.
-Making room requires an effort on my part.
-I do not know the hour... but that hour must come.
+Making room requires effort.
+I do not know the hour... but that hour will come.
 And so I (must) prepare.

 "'Sometimes,' said Pooh, 'the smallest things take up the most room in your heart." ~A.A.
 Milne

 My room looks somewhat leaner than it did a while ago.
-However, it's missing a few pieces still.
-So, recently I bought some roses for the altar.
-This definitely lit up the room.
-Albeit, this (whole thing) is a work-in-progress.
-Upon further reflection recently, these are what's important, and usually forgotten:
+However, it's still missing a few pieces.
+So, I added a few things which added some more character to the space.
+It is a process.
+But the add-ons were simple and effective.
+Fulfilling, not fancy, was the order of the day.
+These are what's important, and usually forgotten:

 a) Wonder.
-When was the last time I looked up and stared at the sky, for more than just a minute and lingered there?
+When was the last time I looked up and stared at the sky and lingered there?
 When was the last time I was on top of a mountain looking down at a vast valley?
-That wide-eyed look on a child's face reveals a lot about the true nature of surprise and awe.
+When was the last time I touched the bark of massive tree just to hear it breathe?
+That is the holy, wide-eyed childlike surprise and awe I wish to keep.

 b) Desire.
 Much can be lost in translation with this word.
 Our hearts ache deeply for something.
-We throw around words like meaning and purpose, but do we know why?
+We throw around words like meaning and purpose, but do we know why we search endlessly?
 How much is a need worth?
-I desire deeper things and so for these I must carve out substantial acreage.
+I have a longing as deep as a chasm and so for this I must carve out substantial acreage in my heart.

 c) Joy.
 I always love seeing smiles on people's faces.
-It is the one thing that not only creates an instant high, but it is a high that lingers.
-I often chide my one of my best friends to smile even when no one's looking, because eventually someone will.
-And the domino effect is priceless!
+And that contagious laughter!
+It is the one thing that not only creates an instant high, but a high that lingers.
+I often chide one of my friends to smile even when no one's looking, because eventually someone will smile back.
+And the domino effect of happy is priceless!

-Make room, dear self.
-For all these and more.
-At day's end, it is only these that we will fondly cherish.
+So make room, dear self.
+At day's end, it is only these that you will fondly cherish.

 A closed heart is the worst prison.
 (St. Pope John Paul II)